 Submission: An electronic copy of the nomination should be e-mailed to the Chairperson of the Distinguished Achievement Awards Committee at the address given with the Call for Nominations.
 Each copy must contain the components listed below in the "Nomination Package" section.

 Submission deadline.
-All materials must be received by the DAAC Chairperson by September 15th in the year of nomination.
+All materials must be received by the DAAC Chairperson by September 1st in the year of nomination to be considered.

 Nomination Package

 The cover page should include: